oxur/haleiki/README.md

 *A beautiful house of knowledge*

----
+## About

 Haleiki (*hale* "house" + *ʻike* "knowledge," Hawaiian) is a static-site wiki-like knowledge-sharing tool — beautifully designed, searchable, and interlinked.
 There are no logins, no in-page edits, no comments.
 Content goes in as source pages and concept cards; a navigable knowledge base comes out.

 Closer to an encyclopedia than a wiki in philosophy.
 Closer to a wiki than an encyclopedia in navigation.
+You can view a [demo here]().

 ## How It Works